simpleig/Geo-PIFu/README.md

 ## Dataset ##

-Download the `DeepHuman` dataset from [here](https://github.com/ZhengZerong/DeepHuman/tree/master/THUmanDataset).
-The data should be a zip file about 30.5 G.
+Download the `DeepHuman` mesh dataset from [here](https://github.com/ZhengZerong/DeepHuman/tree/master/THUmanDataset) and move it into your preferred data folder.
+The downloaded data should be a zip file about 30.5 G.

+	mv DeepHumanDataset.zip data/DeepHumanDataset/

+Download the `LSUN` background image dataset.
+Unzip the files and parse lmdb into jpeg images.

+	cd data/LSUN
+	python3 Geo-PIFu/LSUN/download.py

 ## Acknowledgements